Travancore–Dutch War: Travancore's victory at Colachel

 In November 1740, the Dutch command in Malabar received two small reinforcements of 105 and 70 soldiers from Ceylon, and launched a second campaign against Travancore, resulting in the battle of Colachel.

 Marthanda Varma then captured the Dutch forts in the vicinity.
 A Dutch force under the command of De Lennoy landed at Colachel from Cochin and captured the country up to Kottar.
 Marthanda Varma marched south and prevented the capture of Kalkulam by the Dutch.
 When the Dutch retreated to their base in Colachel, Marthanda Varma pursued them and caught up with them on 10 August 1741.
 In the battle of Colachel Marthanda Varma won a decisive victory over the Dutch and captured 24 officers including the commander De Lennoy.
 A pillar that celebrates the victory and gives details about the war still stands near the coast of Colachel.
 There are folk tales among the local Mukkuvar people about this war.
-The tale says among other things that the local Mukkuvar fishermen were asked to keep their cataraman oars in vertical position on the beach sand, with an inverted pot on top of it along the beach side, so that it looked like a long line of infantry with helmets stood along the beach in multiple rows.
+The tale says among other things that the local Mukkuvar fishermen were asked to keep their catamaran oars in vertical position on the beach sand, with an inverted pot on top of it along the beach side, so that it looked like a long line of infantry with helmets stood along the beach in multiple rows.
 The fishermen also kept their oars on their shoulders so that they would appear like soldiers standing with their rifles.
 They were also instructed to make mock cannons using coconut trees as a diversion.
 The local fishermen co-operated extensively with the Travancori royal guards and captured the ship during this war.